sloretz/apptainer-ros/ws_workflow/README.md

     apt update
     rosdep install --rosdistro rolling -yi --from-paths ./src
     # If you have any other system dependencies, now is the time to install them
-    sudo apt update && apt install -y this-is-not-a-real-package-name-put-your-stuff-here
+    apt update && apt install -y libasio-dev
     ```

 ### Getting shells into your container

-Your container and workspace is all set up!
+Your workspace is all set up!
 These are the kinds of shells you can get to your container.

 Use a normal shell to build, run, and test your workspace.